anodyne/docs/upgrade-guide.md

 #### Update default skins (optional)

 We've given both the Pulsar and Titan skins a much needed visual refresh.
 If you're using either skin and are happy with them, you don't need to do this step.
 If you'd like to use the updated versions, you can simply delete the `default` and `titan` directories from `application/views` and replace them with the versions in the Nova zip archive.

+#### Remove backup copies of application directories

+Once you've verified that everything is working correctly and you've successfully re-applied any changes to files in the directories you had to backup, you can safely remove the backup directories in the `application` folder.

 ### v2.6 from v2.5.x